CodosaurusLLC/CodosaurusLLC.github.io/development.md

 anything that I think I will likely use on later contracts for other clients.

-- I have a TS, which could be useful for occasional site visits.&nbsp;
-(If you don't know what I mean, don't worry, you don't need it.)

-- I occasionally [speak](speaking) at conferences,
+- I often [speak](speaking) at conferences,
-so there will be occasional weeks when I will not be available, sometimes multiple in a row.&nbsp;
+so there will be weeks when I will not be available, sometimes multiple in a row.&nbsp;
 However, I will inform you well in advance.

 - **I am _not_ open to
 relocation,
 "permanent" employment,
+"cleared" work (any more),
+front-end-heavy work,
+junior-level work,
+system/network admin work,
 spending months on the road,
 changing careers,
 or
 working for equity or "on spec"**!&nbsp;
 Please do not contact me about such things;
-I will treat it as spam.
+I will treat it as spam,
+which may include publicly ridiculing you and your company.

 If there's anything else you need, or you're ready to submit your inquiry,